-All members of the public who visit councillor surgeries will be told what use will be made of any information they give us, and asked for consent to this.
+If and when surgeries are held, all members of the public who visit councillor surgeries will be told what use will be made of any information they give us, and asked for consent to this.
 No more of this data will be disseminated than is necessary.
 Written notes will only be taken after gaining consent to do so.
 Privacy notices will be available and handed out if deemed appropriate.
 (It is to be note that GDPR strictly covers only data that is processed electronically or kept in a filing system.)